splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 To monitor a cloud-based host, install the Splunk OTel collector on each host to send host metrics to Splunk Observability Cloud.
 You can limit the host metrics you send by excluding specific metrics that you do not need to monitor from consumed from the cloud provider.
 Excluding metrics from being consumed offers the following advantages:

-* Controls which host is monitored, instead of all hosts
+* Controls which host is monitored, instead of all hosts.
-* Retrieves advanced metrics without incurring extra cost
+* Retrieves advanced metrics without incurring extra cost.
 * Allows you to send metrics at a higher frequency without incurring extra cost, such as every 10 seconds (default), instead of every 5 minutes or more, which is the typical default for cloud providers.

 See :ref:`get-started-connect` and :ref:`otel_deployments`.